explaingit

 TLDR

-A self-hosted personal dashboard that displays links to all your apps and services in one customizable grid, with live status indicators and real-time data widgets.
+Dashy is a self-hosted personal dashboard you run on your own server, collecting links to all your apps and services in one customizable grid with real-time status indicators and widgets.

 Mindmap